klaasnicolaas/Student-homeassistant-config/README.md

 ## Need Help / Ask a question? 🤔

-If you have a specific question about my configuration send me a Private Message on the HA forum, my username is **[klaasnicolaas](https://community.home-assistant.io/u/klaasnicolaas)**.
+If you have a specific question about my configuration send me a private message (PM) on the HA forum, my username is **[klaasnicolaas](https://community.home-assistant.io/u/klaasnicolaas)**.
 Or send me a message via Discord, my username is **Doc Master Nicolaz**.
 If you have found any bug or errors, please submit an issue here on Github and I will get it fixed.

 ## Links